Seniority-zero Linear Canonical Transformation Theory: Introduction

 \section{Introduction}

-In the orbital picture, the spin orbitals are either completely occupied or empty and the wave function of the physical system is a single Slater determinant.
-When considering strong electronic correlations, we cannot assign electrons to specific orbitals, and the classification of orbitals as either occupied or unoccupied orbitals becomes ambiguous.
-Describing the wavefunctions of systems like these, with strong multiconfigurational character, requires summing over multiple Slater determinants.
+In the orbital picture, spin orbitals are classified as either completely occupied or empty, and the wave function of the physical system is approximated by a single Slater determinant.
+While this single-determinant description is a useful approximation for weakly correlated systems, it becomes qualitatively inadequate in the strong-correlation regime, where the classification of orbitals as occupied or unoccupied becomes ambiguous.
+Describing the wavefunctions of such systems, with strong multiconfigurational character, requires summing over multiple Slater determinants.